PretendoNetwork/website/docs/en_US/install/azahar.md

 After a few minutes, Azahar will notify you that the update is complete.
 Click OK to continue. <b>You are not finished with Artic Setup Tool.</b>

 In Azahar, click `File` and `Set Up System Files...` again.
-Enter the IP address again, and this time, click `New 3DS Setup`. <b>This is required and will work regardless of whether or not your system is a New 3DS/2DS.</b> Click OK.
+Enter the IP address again, but this time, click `New 3DS Setup`. <b>This is required and will work regardless of whether or not your system is a New 3DS/2DS.</b> Click OK.

 <img src="/assets/images/docs/install/azahar/azahar_set_up_enterIP_N3DS.png" width=100% height=auto/>